Ado-Odo: Festivals

-The notable festivals in Ado-Odo are connected with either the traditional religion or Christianity and Islam.
-Ado's ancestral Oduduwa festival (called “Odun Alaje”) involves the parade of two bulls around the town, rope games by able-bodied men, and using a soft cane (Igbo) to freely whip passers-by.
-The raiding of stray fowl and dogs is synonymous with traditional cleansing rites during this festival, though owners are forewarned through the town crier, or Itepa Ilus.
-Igbi-Ora and gbedu drums are used for entertainment throughout the festival.
-The traditional devotees are led by the Oba Ora and other chiefs notably Oluwo, Olomu-Ajiga, and women chieftains (Alaje and Aragba), to entertain spectators with dance steps on special days.
+The principal traditional festival in Ado-Odo is the Oduduwa festival (Odun Alaje), which is held annually.
+The festival involves the parade of two bulls around the town, rope games, and a ritual in which passers-by are struck with a soft cane (Igbo) as part of traditional cleansing rites.
+Igbi-Ora and gbedu drums are used during the festival, and the ceremonies are led by the Oba Ora and other chiefs, including women chieftains known as Alaje and Aragba.